-Every year in the UK, thousands of people die or are seriously injured in accidents.
-Many of these deaths could be prevented if first aid is given at the scene of the accident before emergency services arrive.
+Every year in the UK, thousands of people die or are seriously injured in incidents.
+Many deaths could be prevented if first aid is given before emergency services arrive.

 What to do

-- First check that you and the casualty are not in any danger.
-If you are, make the situation safe.
+- first check that you and the casualty aren't in any danger, and, if possible, make the situation safe

-Read more information about what to do after an accident.
+Read more about what to do after an incident.

 If someone is unconscious and breathing

-If a person is unconscious but is breathing and has no other life-threatening conditions, they should be placed in the recovery position.
+If a person is unconscious but breathing, and has no other injuries that would stop them being moved, place them in the recovery position until help arrives.

 If someone is unconscious and not breathing